 Check old pipes for kinks and dents and inspect the joints, looking out for green marks, which indicate leaks.

-Good kitchen lighting is essential — this is a space where a multitude of tasks are carried out.
+Good kitchen lighting ideas are essential — this is a space where a multitude of tasks are carried out.

 - Avoid central pendants.
 The light they produce is not targeted enough and they tend to cast shadows around the sides of the room.
 Several pendants set a lower level over island units and breakfast bars work better